Best Rize Alternatives in 2026: 8 Apps Compared

 What Rize does well, and where it stops

 The ceiling is the calendar blind spot.
 Rize sees what happened.
-It doesn't see what was supposed to happen — the meetings that drove the context switches, the calendar structure that predicted the fragmented day, the planning decisions that created the conditions Rize is measuring.
+It doesn't see what was supposed to happen โ the meetings that drove the context switches, the calendar structure that predicted the fragmented day, the planning decisions that created the conditions Rize is measuring.
+Attention residue research explains why the calendar context matters: unresolved tasks and context switches from earlier in the day show up in Rize's focus score, but their root cause is in the calendar, not the activity log.
 The activity data and the calendar data live in separate tools, and the insight that requires both stays invisible.

 Best for

 Aftertone is a Mac-native calendar and task manager built on behavioural science.
+Smart Capture converts pasted text or a screenshot into structured tasks instantly.
+Auto-Extend keeps the session running when you finish a task early.
+Pause holds your place.
 The relationship to Rize is complementary rather than competitive: Rize measures what happened with your time.
 Aftertone analyses the calendar planning that set up the conditions for what happened.

-The AI weekly reports surface what Rize's activity logs can't explain: which calendar week structures tend to produce your highest-focus periods, how your meeting density correlates with deep work session length, whether the planning decisions you make on Monday predict the focus quality Rize measures on Wednesday.
-Gloria Mark's research at UC Irvine on interruption recovery is the relevant science — the pattern of your calendar structure predicts your focus quality before Rize starts measuring it.
+The AI weekly and daily reports surface what Rize's activity logs can't explain: which calendar week structures tend to produce your highest-focus periods, how your meeting density correlates with deep work session length, whether the planning decisions you make on Monday predict the focus quality Rize measures on Wednesday.
+Smart Zoning moves tasks directly onto the calendar with keyboard shortcuts.
+Gloria Mark's research at UC Irvine on interruption recovery is the directly relevant science: her studies found that after an interruption, it takes an average of 23 minutes and 15 seconds for a knowledge worker to fully return to a task.
+This is covered in depth on the task switching costs science page.
+The pattern of your calendar structure โ how many meetings, how fragmented, how many context switches are embedded in the day โ predicts your focus quality before Rize starts measuring it.
 Aftertone surfaces that pattern from the planning side.
-At £100 one-time, no subscription required.
+At $30/month, 7-day free trial, no card required.

 The limitation